 “The guy has suffered and he’s chosen the higher route.
 He’s a very well-spoken person and maintains that level of integrity because he loves everybody so much.
 He’s battled with his alcoholism, come out a victor in his health and he’s very stern about how he runs his life.
 But he’s also very much Randy Blythe from Lamb of God.
 He’s funny, a really on-point musician who loves punk rock and metal, and he’s going to keep it alive for the rest of his life.
 That gave me so much inspiration and hope.

 “So when I was riding with him, it was this dream state I had already lived before, but I was able to soak it in.
 I would listen to Lamb of God in my living room when I was 20 years old, wondering about what I was going to do in music, and that moment was everything I dreamed about.”

-As for where Suicide Silence is right now, they’ve continued to redefine the boundaries on their fifth record with producer Ross Robinson [Korn, Slipknot].
-While many fans have been scathing so far, Robinson them takes this in his stride, calling for listeners to turn that passionate negativity into something creative.
+As for where Suicide Silence are right now, they’ve continued to redefine the boundaries on their fifth record with producer Ross Robinson [Korn, Slipknot].
+While many fans have been scathing so far, Robinson particularly takes this in his stride, calling for listeners to turn that passionate negativity into something creative.

 Hermida identifies with this, musing, “I would say the moment for me is when I wake up in the morning and read the comments, and I’m able to look past it.
 To see the love instead of the torment.”

 “It gives me the power and proves that what I did was so real and intent of pulling the veil off the Internet, off people’s vices and their safety nets.
 That was the biggest fuel for this record.
 Are we really hateful people?
 No. We have pets and cuddle with our girlfriends, and we all have a really soft side.
 So just because the music sounds uncontrived and brutal, it doesn’t mean that it’s not heavy.
 I utilise all the hatred from before, and I’m going to use the hatred from today into tomorrow.”